-Class B RV on a Ford Transit continues to lead the camper van world for good reason.
-These vans balance comfort, capability, and drivability in one efficient package.
-For vanlifers, travelers, and weekend explorers, the Ford Transit platform supports thoughtful layouts, modern amenities, and road confidence without the bulk of larger motorhomes.
+A Class B RV on a Ford Transit still leads the camper van world for good reason.
+These vans balance comfort, strength, and easy handling in one simple package.
+For van people, travelers, and weekend explorers, the Ford Transit platform supports thoughtful layouts, modern features, and road confidence without the bulk of larger motorhomes.

 What “Class B RV” Means